poac-dev/poac/README.md

 ### Build from source

 If your environment is not included in the released packages, you have to build Poac from the source.
-You will require the following compilers, tools, and libraries:
+You will require the following compilers, commands, and libraries:

 #### Compilers (that support C++20)